-With Euro 2016 starting this week, ²gether NHS Foundation Trust is encouraging men to be on the ball about their mates’ mental health.
+With Euro 2016 starting this week, Gloucestershire Health and Care NHS Foundation Trust is encouraging men to be on the ball about their mates’ mental health.

 This week is also Men’s Health Awareness Week, with a theme this year of stress, so we are asking people to check if their friends are off their game.